Translate

 • Bios

-Submit a brief biographical sketch (within 100words) for each applicant and other project members, including their background, current position or occupation, academic or professional interests, and role in the proposed project.
+Submit a brief biographical sketch (100 words maximum) for each applicant and other project members, including their background, current position or occupation, academic or professional interests, and role in the proposed project.
+If the applicant has any prior experience relevant to the project, or any additional information which he/she believes to be important for the screening, it should be showcased here.

-Two letters of recommendation should be submitted.
-They should be written by those who endorse the project and are familiar with your academic achievements and/or social engagement activities.
+A letter of recommendation should be submitted.
+It should be written by a referee who endorses the project and is familiar with your academic achievements and/or social engagement activities.

 Close